garyd9/pterodactyl_Echo_Server/README.md

 ```

-- Now continue with the Webserver Configuration Section of the official Guide.
-If you start the "Installing Wings" Section, you dont need to install Docker!
+- Now continue with the "Webserver Configuration" Section of the official Guide.

+- If you start the "Installing Wings" Section, you dont need to install Docker!
 We did that already.

+Also some Stuff for the "Installing Wings/Configure" Section of the official Guide:
+- It will ask you to create a Location at some point.
+Do that and click sgain on Nodes -> Create New
 - For Total Memory, Memory Over-Allocation, Total Disk Space, Disk Over-Allocation I entered 8000/100%.
 But less or more should work fine.
-- For the Allocation, enter your Servers IP-Address and enter Ports: 7793-7803.
+- For the Allocation, enter your Servers IP-Address and enter Ports: 6792-6802.
 This will give you 10 possible Server instances.
+Dont forget to click Submit!

 **Now we are done with the basic Pterodactyl Installation**